Contacts | About | Where to Begin | Eligibility | How to Apply | Program Requirements | General Guidelines

 • Courses taken to fulfill the requirements of other programs may be counted toward the Digital Studies course requirements, subject to approval by the Director of Digital Studies.
 However, no more than 300 units of course credit (typically three 100-unit courses) may be double-counted in this way.

-• Two of the core courses required for the MA in Digital Studies are DIGS 20001 Introduction to Computer Programming with Python, in which students learn the Python programming language, and DIGS 20002 Data Analysis I: Introduction to Statistics, which covers basic statistics.
+• Two of the core courses required for the MA in Digital Studies are DIGS 20001 Introduction to Computer Programming Using Python, in which students learn the Python programming language, and DIGS 20002 Introduction to Statistics Using Python, which covers basic statistics.
 Both of these courses are taught annually in the Autumn Quarter and are open to all undergraduate and graduate students.
 However, undergraduates who plan to do the BA/MA in Digital Studies are encouraged to take the equivalent courses in the Departments of Computer Science and Statistics, listed below:

 • CMSC 12100 Computer Science with Applications I, CMSC 14100 Introduction to Computer Science I, CMSC 15100 Introduction to Computer Science I, or CMSC 16100 Honors Introduction to Computer Science I. Note that CMSC 15100 and CMSC 16100 will no longer be offered as of the academic year 2022–2023, and CMSC 14100 will henceforth be the introductory course offered by the Department of Computer Science.

-• STAT 22000 Statistical Methods and Applications or a more advanced STAT course may be taken in lieu of DIGS 20002 Data Analysis I: Introduction to Statistics.
+• STAT 22000 Statistical Methods and Applications or a more advanced STAT course may be taken in lieu of DIGS 20002 Introduction to Statistics Using Python.
 Note that STAT 20000 Elementary Statistics is not accepted as a substitute for DIGS 20002.

 Course Sequence